Compassion Cultivation Training – CCT (on-line)

 COVID-19 WELL-BEING RESOURCES

 We’re living in unprecedented times of a global pandemic and changes.
-Below are links to organizations that have various tools and resources that can help us navigate through these challenges, in terms of our mental health.
+Below are a few suggestions – links to organizations that have various tools and resources that can help us navigate through these challenges, in terms of our mental health.
 For support around your physical health – please contact your local health authority.

 - Compassion Institute offers the Compassion Cultivation Training (CCT), and other courses online: